LucasA06/Lucas-Ableson-Major/Docs/developer_notes.md

 2. I found a very useful libiary called soccerdata (sd) which I used to get all of the stats into my folder and then I found a widget in tkinter called ttk.Treeview which I used to create all the respective tables and change them when the option menus are changed.

 3. In soccerdata I can pull data from FutMob which has a read_league_table for the leagues I want to display so I used that to pull the data and display it in my applicaton.

+4. I have realised that the errors do not impact my code or have any effect on the user experience and are basically suggestions so I am just going to leave them as is because they do not affect anything.

 ## To Dos
 * Find a better way to import massive amounts of data only once so that there isn't a massive wait time everytime the app opens as it is loading in all the data every time when there is already data there. *Completed